 Has Your Dog Been “Diagnosed” with Allergies?
 Are you Feeling Hopelessness?

 Welcome to the club.
 According to many recent polls of dog owners, “dog allergies” is the most frequent ailment diagnosis heard from local veterinarians in our modern times.
-Yet, why would so many dogs (maybe 1/3 of the population) be prone to “allergies” – that create ‘skin problems’?
-If you dig deeper into research, you’d likely find that true “dog allergies” situations are actually not very common.
+Yet, why would so many dogs, maybe 1/3 of the entire dog population, be prone to “allergies” – that serve to create horrific ‘dog skin problems’?
+As you begin to dig deeper into research, you’re likely find that true “dog allergies” situations are actually not all that common.
 So why is your dog itching and scratching, along with various other symptoms?
+This is the big question we hope to settle for you.

 Myth #1: My dog is allergic to just about everything